spunati/Team5-HelloWorld/README.md

   I am Soumya Punati, an MSDA student in College of Business.
   I like binge watching Science fiction on Netflix in my free time.

+Hi Team.
+  I am Katie Deehr, a MSDA student in the College of Business.
+  I like watching baseball and baking in my free time.